gonative-cc/sui-native/docs/spv-deployment.md

 # SPV Light Client Deployment Guide

-This guide explains how to deploy a new Bitcoin SPV (Simplified Payment Verification) light client on Sui network.
+This guide explains how to deploy a new Bitcoin SPV (Simplified Payment Verification) light client on the Sui network.

 ## Prerequisites